 McLARTY, Lachlan.
 2052.
 Private.
 Discharged 6/07/1919.
 Entitled to British War and Victory Medals.

 McLAY, James.
 1499.
-Lance Corporal KIA 9/04/18 at Defence of Vieille Chapelle.
+Lance Corporal KIA 9/04/18 at the defence of Vieille Chapelle.
 Born in Marong, Victoria, Australia on 23/10/1883 the son of Mrs. and the late J. McLay of Narrandera, New South Wales, Australia.
 Worked in Argentina and left there in Aug 1916 to enlist in England.
 Commemorated on the LOOS MEMORIAL, FRANCE.
-Awarded British War Medal and Victory Medal.
+Awarded British War and Victory Medals.
 Remembered on the Honour Roll of the Marong Presbyterian Church and the Commemorative Roll of the Australian War Memorial.

 McLEAN, Frank S. Private KEH.
 From Wanganui, New Zealand.
 Student at Cambridge University.
-Commissioned as a Second Lieutenant 117th Brigade Royal Field Artillery (RFA).
+Commissioned as a Second Lieutenant, 117th Brigade, Royal Field Artillery (RFA).
 Disembarked for France 20/09/1915.
-Lieutenant RFA on British War Medal and Victory Medal roll.
+Lieutenant RFA on British War and Victory Medal roll.
 Commemorated on the Auckland Online Cenotaph.

 McPHERSON, Herbert 1210.
 Private.
+Left Chile for England to enlist in June 1915.
 KIA 22/3/17 at Savy.
 Born in Valparaiso, Chile in 1878.
-Name commemorated on the THIEPVAL MEMORIAL, FRANCE.
-Entitled to British War Medal and Victory Medal.
+Brother-in-law of Mr W. L. Morrison of Valparaiso and worked at Morrison and Co.
+His name is commemorated on the THIEPVAL MEMORIAL, FRANCE.
+Entitled to British War and Victory Medals.
+Portrait photograph shown courtesy of the South Pacific Mail.

 McPHERSON, Ian W. 1751.
 Private.
 Discharged 9/07/1919.
 Entitled to British War and Victory Medals.